 Lurene Contento, Assistant Professor and Director of the Writing Resource Center at The John Marshall Law School, has been teaching skills-based courses at John Marshall, a school known for its “practice-ready” focus, since 2001.
 She also teaches legal skills abroad, including in China, Costa Rica, and the Czech Republic.
 She develops all her courses around principles of interactive teaching and experiential education.
 Lurene has presented widely to law faculties, both in the U.S. and abroad, on topics ranging from plagiarism to problem-solving to foreign students’ participation in U.S. classrooms.
 Lurene has been involved with the Global Legal Skills Conference since its inception.
 She also serves on a number of national skills-related committees, including the Legal Writing Institute’s Global Legal Writing Skills Committee.
 In addition, she is currently Chair of the Association of Legal Writing Specialists.
 She is a 2017 winner of a Global Legal Skills Award.

-Prof. Sha-Shana Crichton, Howard University School of Law, United States
+Prof. Sha-Shana N.L.
+Crichton, Howard University School of Law, Washington, D.C., United States

 Sha-Shana Crichton is the Director of the Legal Writing Program and Assistant Director of the LL.M.
 Program at Howard University School of Law.
-Prior to joining Howard’s faculty, Ms. Crichton was a litigation associate at the international law firm of Clifford Chance Rogers and Wells, LLP (now Clifford Chance, LLP) and president of Crichton and Associates, Inc., a literary agency.
+She previously was a litigation associate at the international law firm of Clifford Chance Rogers and Wells, LLP (now Clifford Chance, LLP) and president of Crichton and Associates, Inc., a literary agency.
 Ms. Crichton lectures and presents on publishing matters, book publishing and licensing rights, women in the media, and diversity and inclusion in the publishing industry.
-She is chair of the Legal Writing Institutes’ Diversity and Inclusion Committee, member of the Association of Legal Writing Directors (ALWD) Leadership Committee, member of the Giles S. Rich American Inn of Courts and past president of the University of the West Indies Washington-DC Metro Area Alumni Association.
+She is chair of the Legal Writing Institutes’ Diversity and Inclusion Committee, a member of the Association of Legal Writing Directors (ALWD) Leadership Committee, a member of the Giles S. Rich American Inn of Courts and past president of the University of the West Indies Washington-DC Metro Area Alumni Association.
 Ms. Crichton is also a bilingual mediator and a mentor to women leaders in public service with the Women in Public Service Project.
 She was selected as one of the African Leadership Magazine’s 100 Outstanding Leaders for 2015.
 She is the proud graduate of Howard University School of Law (J.D. cum laude), where she was managing editor of the Howard Law Journal.
-She speaks fluent Spanish and proficient in French.
+She speaks Spanish and is proficient in French.

 Jennifer Davis, University of New Hampshire School of Law

-Melissa Deering, Qatar University College of Law, Qatar
+Melissa Deering, Qatar University College of Law, Doha, Qatar